-Low-Income Housing Tax Credit (LIHTC) housing (also known as "Section 42")
+Low-Income Housing Tax Credit (LIHTC) housing (also known as "Section 42") Based on Section 42 of the Internal Revenue Code, this housing program was enacted by minimum application - See application minimum benefit

-Based on Section 42 of the Internal Revenue Code, this housing program was enacted by Congress to provide the private market with an incentive to invest in affordable rental housing.
+Congress to provide the private market with an incentive to invest in affordable rental housing.
 Tenants of LIHTC housing receive a small reduction in rent from the market rent value.
 Because the tax credits were awarded to the builder/owner, tenants of LIHTC housing are not considered residents of government-assisted housing.